Oscie57/bloodythorn.github.io/_drafts/wii_homebrew_02_windows.md

 I'm assuming the development environment was originally setup in linux, but tools like msys and cygwin, even the new Windows 10 Bash functionality will allow us to use all the tools we need in Windows.
 It will then use that system to cross compile a PowerPC application that we can run on the Wii via the Homebrew Channel.

 When the terminal opens, you should be in your home directory, 'C:\user\you'.
 If you type 'dir', or more appropriately 'ls' (yes, both will work), you'll get the directory listing for your home directory.
-What we want is in a different directory, but since this environment is simulated, it will be in a different location than the directory we just visited.
+What we want is in a different directory, but since this environment is simulated, it will be in a different location than the directory we just visited in explorer.

-Type 'cd /opt/devkitpro' and it will take you to the root of the devkitPro install in msys. devkitPro uses the 'opt' (short for optional packages/software) in both the msys, and linux environments.
+Type 'cd /opt/devkitpro' and it will take you to the root of the devkitPro install in msys. devkitPro uses the 'opt' (short for 'option packages') in both the msys, and linux environments.
 If you type 'dir' again, we should see an 'examples' directory.
 What we want is in there.

 Let's change directories again, 'cd examples/wii/' should take you into the directory for the Wii examples.
 If you installed all of the options during the initial install, you should have several more directories than just 'wii', but that's the one we want.